bbaral09/mytestrepo/README.md

 ## Assumptions

-i.
-There will be an existing network spanning accoross multiple accounts ii.
-Managemt VPC, APP VPC and the Cisco VPC will pre-exist iii.
-Bastion hosts will pre-exist
+1. There will be an existing network spanning accoross multiple accounts

+2. Managemt VPC, APP VPC and the Cisco VPC will pre-exist

+3. Bastion hosts will pre-exist

 ## Deployment Procedure

+Following steps should be followed in the order listed below

-- Deploy Transit Gateway in the master account using the transit-pa-tgw.json
+1. Deploy Transit Gateway in the master account using the transit-pa-tgw.json

-- Share the TGW with other accounts using the Resource Access Manager
+2. Share the TGW with other accounts using the Resource Access Manager.
+See resources section for the documentation

 # Resources